 Following the resolution measure of BES, a significant number of lawsuits against the Resolution Fund was filed and is underway.
-According to note 19 of the Resolution Fund's annual report of 2020, "Legal actions related to the application of resolution measures have no legal precedents, which makes it impossible to use case law in its evaluation, as well as to obtain a reliable estimate of the associated contingent financial impact. (...)
-The Board of Directors, supported by legal advice of the attorneys for Novo Banco in these actions, and in light of the legal and procedural information available so far, considers that there is no evidence to cast doubt on their belief that the probability of success is higher than the probability of failure".
+According to note 20 of the Resolution Fund's annual report of 2021, "Legal actions related to the application of resolution measures have no legal precedents, which makes it impossible to use case law in its evaluation, as well as to obtain a reliable estimate of the associated contingent financial impact. (...)
+The Resolution Fund, supported by legal advice of the attorneys for Novo Banco in these actions, and in light of the legal and procedural information available so far, considers that there is no evidence to cast doubt on their belief that the probability of success is higher than the probability of failure".

-Also according to note 20 of the Resolution Fund's annual report of 2020, "In addition to the Portuguese courts, it is important to take into account the litigation of Novo Banco, S.A., in other jurisdictions, being noteworthy, for its materiality and respective procedural stage, the litigation in the Spanish jurisdiction. (...)
-Regarding litigation in the Spanish jurisdiction, during the years 2018 to 2020, two decisions have become final and unappealable (...) condemning Novo Banco, and in relation to which due compensation has been requested from the Resolution Fund, and the grounds for their enforceability are being analyzed".
+According to note 22 of the Resolution Fund's annual report of 2021, "In addition to the Portuguese courts, it is important to take into account the litigation of Novo Banco, S.A., in other jurisdictions, being noteworthy, for its materiality and respective procedural stage, the litigation in the Spanish jurisdiction. (...)
+Regarding litigation in the Spanish jurisdiction, during the years 2018 to 2021, ten (decisions) have become final and unappealable condemning Novo Banco, Spanish branch, as well as three sentences in relation to which due compensation has been requested from the Resolution Fund's.

 On 31 March 2017, Banco de Portugal communicated the sale of Novo Banco, where it states the following: "Banco de Portugal today selected Lone Star to complete the sale of Novo Banco.
 The Resolution Fund has consequently signed the contractual documents of the transaction.
-Under the terms of the agreement, Lone Star will inject a total of EUR 1,000 million in Novo Banco, of which EUR 750 million at completion and EUR 250 million within a period of up to 3 years.
+Under the terms of the agreement, Lone Star will inject a total of Euros 1,000 million in Novo Banco, of which Euros 750 million at completion and Euros 250 million within a period of up to 3 years.
 Through the capital injection, Lone Star will hold 75% of the share capital of Novo Banco and the Resolution Fund will maintain 25% of the share capital".